Pancreas: Digestion

 The pancreas plays a vital role in the digestive system.
-It does this by secreting a fluid that contains digestive enzymes into the duodenum, the first part of the small intestine that receives food from the stomach.
+It does this by secreting pancreatic juice, a fluid that contains digestive enzymes, into the duodenum, the first part of the small intestine that receives food from the stomach.
 These enzymes help to break down carbohydrates, proteins and lipids (fats).
-This role is called the "exocrine" role of the pancreas.
-The cells that do this are arranged in clusters called acini.
+This is the exocrine role of the pancreas.
+The cells responsible for this are centroacinar cells arranged in clusters called acini.
 Secretions into the middle of the acinus accumulate in intralobular ducts, which drain to the main pancreatic duct, which drains directly into the duodenum.
-About 1.5 - 3 liters of fluid are secreted in this manner every day.
+About 1.5–3 liters of fluid are secreted in this manner every day.

 The cells in each acinus are filled with granules containing the digestive enzymes.
 These are secreted in an inactive form termed zymogens or proenzymes.
 When released into the duodenum, they are activated by the enzyme enterokinase present in the lining of the duodenum.
 The proenzymes are cleaved, creating a cascade of activating enzymes.